 Note: Some of the links on this page are paid links, Amazon Associates.
 This means I make a small commission when you click and shop.
 Your cost is always the same and I only link to and recommend products or ingredients that I use.

 This bunny cake recipe couldn't be more easy to bake.
 Simply buy your favorite cake mix, a can of fluffy white frosting and plenty of coconut and you are on your way.
 Get ready for the smiles when your little ones see these cakes!

 - Store-bought whipped, fluffy white frosting, in a 12 ounce tub

 - Assorted jelly beans

-Use two, round 8 or 9 inch cake pans and bake the cake according the directions on the back of the box.
+Use two, round 8 or 9-inch cake pans and bake the cake according to the directions on the back of the box.
 It's totally OK if the cakes puff up a little during baking, this will just help the bunny have a "rolly polly" tummy.

 I recommend spraying each cake pan with Pam, or grease with shortening, then lining the bottom of each cake pan with parchment paper.
 This ensures the cakes will easily turn out of the cake pans after baking.

 Choosing the Cake Mix